 By Train

-- Take the Tokyo Metro Yurakucho Line.
+- Transfer to the Tokyo Metro Yurakucho Line via the underground passage.

 Check the latest weather forecast before your visit: [weathernews]